ChainSafe/forest/docs/docs/users/reference/cli.md

   checkpoints  Print block headers at 30 day interval for a snapshot file merge        Merge snapshot archives into a single file.
-The output snapshot refers to the heaviest tipset in the input set diff         Show the difference between the canonical and computed state of a tipset help         Print this message or the help of the given subcommand(s)
+The output snapshot refers to the heaviest tipset in the input set diff         Show the difference between the canonical and computed state of a tipset sync-bucket  Export lite+diff snapshots from one or more CAR files, and upload them to an S3 bucket help         Print this message or the help of the given subcommand(s)

 Options: